Medical Device Waste: Who is Responsible?

 What can I responsibly do with it?

 Preamble: Australia is part of the worldwide healthcare community, with medical devices providing a platform for healthcare delivery.
-The medical device community faces challenges not only in the environmentally responsible production of medical devices but also in the lifecycle of those devices, including the disposal of medical device waste.
+The medical device community faces challenges not only in the environmentally responsible production of medical devices, but also in the lifecycle of those devices, including the disposal of medical device waste.
 Organisations such as the Healthcare Plastics Recycling Council in the USA, the EU, governments and private healthcare consumers have recognised that medical waste is a significant challenge, which is the first step towards a solution.
-The majority of effort is currently being expended on resource recovery, recycling or downcycling of materials currently used.
+The majority of effort is currently being expended in resource recovery, recycling or downcycling of materials currently used.

 The scope of the problem is broad, due to the multiple materials used in device manufacture, as well as the fact that medical device waste is a complex subset of a larger industrial waste problem.